12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Magnets

-- Buttons (various colors and sizes)
+- Buttons (various colours and sizes)

 - Hot glue